 During colonial days, Lodwar served as a transit point for British officials moving Kenyan political prisoners to the North.
 That has also changed.
 What has not is the place it occupies in world archaeology.
 The town and its environs are still a hotbed of deep history hidden in its bosom that ongoing archaeological work here keeps unearthing in jaw-dropping fashion.

 You can, for instance, still visit the detention house where Kenya’s first president, Jomo Kenyatta, alongside other freedom fighters, was imprisoned for 2 years in 1959.
 Outside the town, Mlima Lodwar, the highest hill here, awaits your hiking challenge.

 A tour of Lodwar can never be complete without a visit to the basket market.
 The market is famous for its intricately woven baskets, brooms and sleeping mats and the legendary tyre sandals.
 Make sure you pick a few souvenirs!
 As you move around the villages, you will notice hallmarks of the same weaving technique in the building materials used in the manyattas.

 While Turkana County is world-famous for its intriguing archaeological finds, none fascinates me more than Namoratung’a on the western side of Lake Turkana, about 50 M off the Lodwar-Kalokol road.

 Comprising 19 pillars surrounded by a ring of over 20,000 stones, Namoratung

 When I arrived here, Turkana County was facing what the BBC described as the worst drought in living memory with more than 1 million people in need of food aid.
 Yet the Turkwel still snaked its way through the Loturerei desert and the Turkana people were still as resilient as ever.
-Beaten but unbowed, they still wore a big smile on their faces, went about their usual daily activities while singing songs of hope and a better future.
+Beaten but unbowed, they still wore a big smile on their faces and went about their usual daily activities while singing songs of hope and a better future.

 In the small village of Ngimuria, about an hour’s drive from Lodwar, I came face to face with the harsh realities of the looming drought.
 For the first time the dreaded Mathenge plant, a hardy evergreen woody weed introduced as a windbreaker and source of shade in this unbearably hot countryside, was now drying up.
 It has never been known to do that!